 We flew on Friday evening to Chengdu and spent the night at a nearby airport hotel to catch the early morning flight to Xining.
 There is not much around Chengdu and the city is about 30min away so staying at an airport hotel is a good idea.
 To save money, hassle and time, get the hotel to organise the pick up for you or, even better, stay at the Chengdu Express Airport Hotel which is the only one in walking distance from the terminal.
 If you are any farther away and need a cab, you will be ripped off as the taxi drivers queue long to take passengers and then don’t want to take you next door.
 We were charged SGD22 for the 5 min ride as we were too tired to negotiate and didn’t speak Mandarin.

-9 days in Tibet, Day 1 – Saturday: Train to Lhasa
+Day 1 – Saturday: Train to Lhasa

 All aboard the train to Lhasa